Stun Guns & TASERs

 What is more effective, Pepper Spray or a Stun Gun?

 At Stun & Run Self Defense, we personally recommend pepper spray over the stun gun.
 Unlike a stun gun, pepper spray does not rely on pain compliance to be effective.
 It works on anyone regardless of their condition (e.g. intoxicated, psychotic, and/or drugged), does not require direct contact, and only takes one spray to bring down an assailant.
 It certainly never hurts to combine the two, in addition to self-defense combat techniques, however.
 Unleashing a flurry of pepper spray, immobilizing the attacker with a stun gun, and then following up with a proper kick, punch or grapple to keep them down allows for the greatest efficiency.
 We always recommend using at least a combination of self-defense tactics and a stun gun or pepper spray to get the best results (do not always rely on just the product itself to protect you, as this can backfire).

 Are stun guns or TASERs illegal in my state?

 Some states allow stun guns (with or without restrictions) while others do not.
-If you live in New York, Massachusetts, Michigan, New Jersey, Rhode Island or Hawaii, you are not allowed to purchase or own a stun device (including TASERs).
+If you live in New York, Massachusetts, Michigan, Rhode Island or Hawaii, you are not allowed to purchase or own a stun device (including TASERs).
 There are certain cities in which stun guns are illegal as well.
 Check our Laws & Restrictions page for more details.